 Mr. Gareth Williams was appointed as a director of our company on January 1, 2014.
-We paid \$7 in training costs of our employees to YSC India Business Psychologists Private Limited.
-Mr. Williams was a director in the parent company of YSC India Business Psychologists Private Limited during the relevant period.
-Mr. Williams was appointed as an independent director of Saga plc which is our client following their initial public offering in May 2014.
+We paid \$21 in fiscal 2015 towards training costs of our employees to YSC India Business Psychologists Private Limited.
+Mr. Gareth Williams was a director in the parent company of YSC India Business Psychologists Private Limited during this period.
+During fiscal 2015, Mr. Gareth Williams was appointed as a director of SAGA Plc. which is our client.
+During fiscal 2015, we earned net revenue of \$8,718 from this client.